Anaminus/rbxmk/rbxmk/doc/DOCUMENTATION.md

 type metadata along with a given value, allowing the value to be mapped to the correct Roblox type when it is set as a property.

 The `types` library contains functions for constructing exprim types.
+See the [types library](#user-content-types-library) section for a list of exprims.

 	-- Problem
 	local v = Instance.new("IntValue")